Scenario file description

 use_day_types_in_charge_computing

-If set to true, the charging computations will be done per day type rather than for all days of the run, which fastens the computations.
+If set to true, the charging computations will be done per day type rather than for all days of the run, which fastens the computations in the charging module.
 If set to false, the model will compute each day separately, which is considerably slower.

 start